elgustavin/Register-python/README.md

 # Register.py
- Manual Register in python
+ Manual Register in python.

- Using conditions: If, Else, While
+Logic test using conditions: If, Else, While

 18+ Years condition to register